 Object owners

-Directory objects like groups and Organizational Units can have an owner.
-Natively, on-premises AD objects can have one owner whereas Azure AD objects can have multiple owners.
+Directory objects like groups and organizational units can have an owner.
+Natively, Active Directory objects can have one owner whereas Microsoft Entra objects can have multiple owners.
 However, Adaxes enables you to assign multiple owners to any object from any managed domain.

 For all intents and purposes, all object owners are equal.
 For example, if a security role grants rights over a specific group to the Owner (Managed By) security principal, all owners of that group will have equal rights.
 If an operation is sent for approval to owners of an object, all owners can approve it.
-Although owners are equal, Adaxes handles them slightly differently for on-premises domains and Azure AD domains.
+Although owners are equal, Adaxes handles them slightly differently for Active Directory domains and Microsoft Entra domains.

-Adaxes defines a primary owner and secondary owners for objects from on-premises domains.
+Adaxes defines a primary owner and secondary owners for objects from Active Directory domains.

 • The primary owner is stored in the managedBy property in Active Directory.
 In Adaxes, the property display name is Managed By (Primary).